textpattern/textpattern.github.io/tags/search_input.md

 <txp:search_input />
 ~~~

-The **search_input** tag is a *single* tag.
+The **search_input** tag can be used as either a *single* or *container* tag.
 This tag will provide a text entry field for search parameters and an optional button to initiate the search.

 ## Attributes